 16. Portugal is home to a whole lot of birds

-Because of its placement as a popular avian stopover on their migrations from Africa to Europe, Portugal plays host to a fantastic number of bird species.
+Because of its placement as a popular avian stopover on their migrations from Africa to Europe, Portugal plays host to many bird species.
 To be more precise, there are around 600 species of birds here.
 The Azores and Madeira are popular stop-off points for migrating African birds.

 17. No one’s been executed for a crime since 1846